AWS re:Invent 2016 and Container-Powered Migrations

 With AWS, containers and a CI/CD pipeline already in use at Rent-A-Center, Flux7 started working with the RAC team to build a solution that would address all the requirements.
 The two teams worked to leverage as many AWS services as they could in order to maximize agility, speed and automation.
 Then, it took SAP Hybris and containerized it, running it on top of ECS and using AWS WAF, CloudFront and Aurora DB.

 As you can see in the diagram below, there are two ECS clusters, both of which are multi-AZ.
-The underlying EC2 are part of an auto scaling group.
-As a result, the solution is fully automated, with failover of the underlying nodes in the cluster.
-Running on top of this substrate of EC2 instances are the Docker containers for each one of the services – with auto scaling at each layer.
+The underlying EC2 is part of an auto-scaling group.
+As a result, the solution is fully automated, with the failover of the underlying nodes in the cluster.
+Running on top of this substrate of EC2 instances are the Docker containers for each one of the services – with auto-scaling at each layer.
 The result: the containers could scale up or down for an individual service depending on the load.

 Last, the separation created by Docker containers makes the pipeline completely reusable at Rent-A-Center.
 In fact, a lot of teams have used it because most of what is available is externalized configuration.
 That is, the configuration is carried with the application itself; the app carries the Dockerfile, the software, the instructions to build the software, and the prerequisites as a part of the Dockerfile.
 As a result, Rent-A-Center has a pipeline where you can add any app to it, the app will go through the same pipeline, and be deployed on the same cluster with no changes needed.
 This approach effectively enables organizations to speed migrations and increase their agility, pushing multiple applications through once the pipeline is established.

 The presenters received several insightful questions which are not included in the recording but we have answered here for you:

 Q: Where in the migration process do you convert to a container–before, during or after the migration?